 The interactive panel discussion was followed by Liz Juchems Ripley of Iowa Learning Farms (ILF).
 She shared Iowa State University research on conservation and introduced two of ILF’s publication series, Talking With Your Landlord and Talking With Your Tenant.
 Besides these series on how to have conservation conversations, Liz’s presentation included conservation practices that reduce nitrogen and phosphorus loss from farm fields.
 Of these, she focused on cover crops and their economic value, effects on row crops, and water quality benefits.

 This learning session was Tama County Women, Land & Legacy’s 38th event since it began in 2007, part of a statewide USDA outreach project.
 Watch for upcoming information on its March 25th event on farm financial software.
-It will be held in the evening at the Tama County office of ISU Extension & Outreach in Toledo.
-For more information about this or other Tama WLL events, contact team member Melody Bro, email@example.com.
+It will be held in the evening at the Tama County office of ISU Extension & Outreach in Toledo (note: this event was cancelled due to COVID-19 restrictions.
+Stay tuned for re-scheduling information).
+For more information about Tama WLL events, contact team member Melody Bro, firstname.lastname@example.org.